 3 Myths About Selling Your Home

-Though he probably wasn’t referring to home ownership, this counsel is as true in real estate as it is in life.
+Though he probably wasn’t referring to homeownership, this counsel is as true in real estate as it is in life.
 Still, we’re bound to believe what we’re told — until we’re told better.

 Don’t forgo the fixes that have the potential to upgrade your home.
-Even minor cosmetic tweaks can go a long way in enhancing your home’s image.
-And in the long run, they’re an investment worth making if they land you an offer.
+Even minor cosmetic tweaks can go a long way toward enhancing your home’s image.
+And in the long run, they’re investments worth making if they land you an offer.

-You obviously want to leave room for negotiation, but don’t put the asking price so high that you alienate potential buyers or force yourself to drop the amount precipitously.
+You obviously want to leave room for negotiation, but don’t set the asking price so high that you alienate potential buyers or force yourself to drop the amount precipitously.
 Your pricing strategy can make or break your sale.

 The key to pricing your home correctly is looking at what comparable homes are selling for.
 Focus on homes that have similar dimensions, floor plans and updates, and have sold over the last 3 to 6 months.